iaK/dispatch-group/README.md

-## Dispatch_group()
+## Laravel Dispatch_group

-Have you ever wanted to push some jobs to the queue, and run some code when they all finished?
+Have you ever wanted to push some jobs to the Laravel queue, and run some code when they all finished?

 Then this is the package you've been looking for!